-- 3. To receive credit in a one-half (1/2) unit course the HALF UNIT GRADE MUST BE 70% or ABOVE. - E. Instructional Modules Grading Procedures (Applies to all module driven programs.)
+- To receive credit in a one-half (1/2) unit course the HALF UNIT GRADE MUST BE 70% or ABOVE. - 4.
+Dual Enrollment Courses - a.
+Grade reporting for dual courses will follow the Institute of Higher Education (IHE). - b.
+Grade reporting for B.I.S.D. dual courses grades will follow the B.I.S.D grading procedures.

+E. Instructional Modules - Grading Procedures (Applies to all module driven programs.)